anandsankritya/sikho-india/README.md

 # SikhoIndia
 An e-learning android app using youtube API and Firebase
 # License
-See the LICENSE file for license rights and limitations (MIT).
+See the https://github.com/snkritya/SikhoIndia/blob/master/LICENSE file for license rights and limitations (MIT).